-July 4 was on a Thursday in 1776 as it is this year, so it would have been a busy day for fishermen preparing to bring their catch to the markets in Catholic New Orleans for the next day’s meatless Friday.
-New Orleanians were unaware that in far off Philadelphia events were happening that would lead to the creation of a nation that the city would one day be a part of.
-Politically though, the pot was steaming locally as the continent’s destiny was being shaped.
-Some events from that day:
+•July 4th was on a Thursdays in 1776 so it would have been a busy day for fishermen preparing to bring their catch to the markets in Catholic New Orleans for the next day’s meatless Friday.

-• Unzaga was awaiting word from Spain, to whom he had written 12 days earlier asking to be relieved of his command because of failing health and eyesight.
-The Spanish government instead transferred him to Caracas, Venezuela, and made him governor general there.
+•Unzaga was awaiting word from Spain, to whom he had written 12 days earlier asking to be relieved of his command because of failing health and eyesight.
+The Spanish government would not hear of it but did transfer him to Caracas, Venezuela and made him governor general there.

-• Residents of the remote Canary Islands, a possession of Spain, were being dispersed by the Spanish government in spots along the isolated Louisiana gulf coast partially to help provide defense.
+•Residents of the remote Canary Island, a possession of Spain, were being dispersed by the Spanish government to spots along the isolated Louisiana Gulf Coast partially to help provide defense.
 One large settlement would be along Bayou Barataria.
 The area would eventually be named after the patron saint of Bernardo de Galvez who succeeded Unzaga as governor.
 It would be called St. Bernard parish and the settlers would be known as Islenos.

-• From that day on the city was on a course toward becoming part of a nation greater than its previous European possessors.
-As most New Orleanians went about their business on July 4, 1776, they did not know that there was indeed cause to celebrate.
+• In distant Philadelphia there was excitement about the vote that had been finalized the day before declaring independence.
+Word of the vote had not reached New Orleans yet but from that day on the city was on a course toward becoming part of a nation greater than its previous European possessors.
+As most New Orleanians went about their business on July 4, 1776 they did not know that there was indeed cause to celebrate.